abpframework/abp/docs/en/Community-Articles/2021-05-24-Removing-EfCore-Migrations/POST.md

 ## All the Changes in one PR!

 I've created a new solution with v4.3, then made all the changes in a pull request, so you can see all the changes line by line.
-While this article will cover all, you may want to check the changes done in this PR **(TODO: LINK)** if you have problems with the implementation.
+While this article will cover all, you may want to [check the changes done in this PR](https://github.com/abpframework/abp-samples/pull/88) if you have problems with the implementation.

 ## The Steps